 First off, menopause symptoms can make you do crazy things.
 If you’re like me and don’t or haven’t decided to take HRT or any other prescribed medication for your symptoms, it is quite bothersome.
 However, what I understand is women can still experience symptoms even though they take medication – i.e. hot flashes!

-Advice on coping with menopause while raising children
+Tips for menopause while raising children

 - Take time to relax – spend a weekend alone or with girlfriends—it does do you good.
 Most importantly, don’t feel guilty by taking some time away.